 The committee will be comprised of 13 faculty members, including the chair, appointed by the Executive Associate Dean for Academic and Faculty Affairs who will represent the Dean for this purpose.
 Members may be reappointed upon term completion.
+Such appointments will be made in accordance with the James H. Quillen College of Medicine Faculty By-Laws, Article VI Committees/Appointments procedure.
 College of Medicine and University faculty and staff will serve as consultants to the committee.
 Additionally, there will be four elected medical student representatives, one from each class.

 Faculty members are expected to commit 10% of their time to MSEC activities and to attend 60% of the meetings.